 Over the last two decades, Ireland has undergone a massive transformation to become a highly diverse and multi-cultural society.
 Most Irish people welcome this diversity and the benefits of having a more global society.
 ICOS hopes that all international students receive a warm welcome and have a positive experience in Ireland.
 Sadly, however, despite being considered completely unacceptable by the vast majority of Irish society, you may experience racism while you are in Ireland.

-If you have witnessed or been a victim to a racist incident in your school, college or university you should report the incident to the international office, the equality officer or to the school management.
+If you have witnessed or experienced racism in your school, college or university you should report the incident to the international office, the equality officer or to the school management.
 If the racist incident is in relation to a member of staff, you should look to follow the complaints procedure of your school, college or university.

 INAR Ireland has a reporting system - iReport - through which racist incidents in Ireland can be recorded.
 By reporting incidents of racism, you allow INAR and ICOS to provide evidence to policy makers in Ireland that racism is a reality that needs to be taken seriously.